leakec/kowloon_dnd/notes/Reginald.md

 * Shopkeeper at [Verslun B3](Verslun#verslun-b3).
 * Very excitable and complimentary towards his customers.
 * Think an excited DM from the adventure zone.
 Make it breathy and a bit wispy.
-* This may be a good time to hint at the [legend of the four](Legend_of_the_four).
+* This may be a good time to hint at the [legend of the five](Legend_of_the_five.md).
 This should be subtle.
 Maybe he just says something like "Four of you ... and you just came here?
 Four ...
 Hmm.
 How very curious indeed."
 *
 ### SD
 Tall eccentric male, well dressed, (cyborg body parts:1.3), full body, smiling, shopkeeper, well lit shop